-Fig. 5-11: Dioxin and furan (PCDD/F) concentration values (year 2009) measured in the clean gas of 40 rotary kilns.
-In 20 cases no PCDD/F was detected.
+Fig. 5-11: Dioxin and furan (PCDD/F) concentration values (year 2010) measured in the clean gas of 37 rotary kilns.
+In 10 cases no PCDD/F was detected.
 Note: No detection limit can be deduced from the standard.
 To evaluate the measurement results, interlaboratory variation of the method (comparison between different laboratories) can be referred to.
-Pursuant to DIN EN 1948 it amounts to ±0.05 ng ITEQ/m3.
+Pursuant to DIN EN 1948 it amounts to ± 0.05 ng ITEQ/m3.
 (ITEQ: international toxicity equivalent)

-Rotary kilns of the cement industry and classic incineration plants mainly differ in terms of the combustion conditions prevailing during clinker burning.
-Kiln feed and rotary kiln exhaust gases are conveyed in counter-flow and mixed thoroughly.
-Thus, temperature distribution and residence time in rotary kilns afford particularly favourable conditions for organic compounds, introduced either via fuels or derived from them, to be completely destroyed.
+for organic compounds, introduced either via fuels or derived from them, to be completely destroyed.
 For that reason, only very low concentrations of polychlorinated dibenzo-p-dioxins and dibenzofurans (in short: dioxins and furans) can be found in the exhaust gas from cement rotary kilns.
 Investigations have shown that their emissions are independent of the type of input materials used and cannot be influenced by process technology measures.

-Fig. 5-12: Dioxin and furan emissions (annual releases in 2009) of 40 rotary kilns.
+Fig. 5-12: Dioxin and furan emissions (annual releases in 2010) of 37 rotary kilns.

 If the values measured are within the range of the external deviation of the method, the releases can only be estimated.
-In these cases, the range of possible emissions is represented by a broken line, the upper limit of which was calculated using a concentration of 0.025 ng ITEQ/m.
+In these cases, the range of possible emissions is represented by a broken line, the upper limit of which was calculated using a concentration of 0.025 ng ITEQ/m3.

-5.7 Polychlorinated biphenyl (PCB)
+5.7 Polychlorinated biphenyls (PCB)